calvinrzachman/chain-of-thought/proof-of-work/README.md

 This requirement enables consensus.
 Given two competing views of the system state, a network participant can always select the system state endorsed by greater work.
 Dishonest participants are unable to present valid alternative states as they cannot forge energy (Szabo's "unforgeable costliness").
 Perhaps ***Proof of Energy Expenditure*** would better describe the mechanism here.
 So long as one party does not control a majority of the energy in the system, they cannot convince network participants to accept any system state other than the system state constructed by the most energetic cohort of network participants.
 They cannot forge Bitcoin.
 They cannot ["double spend"](https://en.wikipedia.org/wiki/Double-spending) Bitcoin.
 Proof of Work turns the dishonest network views/false system states of would be usurpers into harmless individual delusions.
 To dishonest Bitcoin Network participants: For full credit (state acceptance), prove your work!

-By constructing a system of open pseudonymous distributed with Proof of Work, Bitcoin achieves ***decentralized authority***.
+By constructing a system of open pseudonymous distributed with Proof of Work, Bitcoin achieves ***decentralized emergent authority***.
 Allowing you to have faith that what you send and receive is valid without placing trust in any institution.

 Proof of Energy Expenditure no doubt opens the consensus mechanism up to critique by those concerned with its effect on the climate.
 First, it should be noted that effective use of energy is the only thing separating you from a caveman sitting in his cold dark cave.
 It is the only reason our society is left standing amongst the countless societes and methods of human organization which came before us.
 The use of energy is not inherently evil.
 Nevertheless, it is reasonable to ask questions about what sources of energy are used and for what purpose.
 After reading this article you hopefully better understand the purpose... how and why energy is utilized in Bitcoin? in that PoW enables groups of people to build consistent lists in parallel.
 Take the journey further down the rabbit hole by digging into questions like:
 - What is money?